metomi/metomi-vms/README.md

 ## Software Requirements

 In order to use a virtual machine (VM), you must first install:
- * [VirtualBox](https://www.virtualbox.org/), software that enables running of virtual machines
+ * [VirtualBox](https://www.virtualbox.org/), software that enables running of virtual machines (version 5.1.6 or later required).
- * [Vagrant](https://www.vagrantup.com/), software that allows easy configuration of virtual machines.
+ * [Vagrant](https://www.vagrantup.com/), software that allows easy configuration of virtual machines (version 1.9.1 or later required).

 These applications provide point-and-click installers for Windows and can usually be installed via the package manager on Linux systems.